TTD’s 16-Day Sundarakanda Parayanam (Nov–Dec 2025): Key Rituals, Dates, and Pilgrim Insights

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The 16-day Sundarakanda Parayanam is scheduled at Vasantha Mandapam, Tirumala, from November 28 to December 13, 2025, under TTD.
-Ankurarpanam will be performed on November 27 between 7 PM and 8 PM at Dharmagiri Veda Vignana Peetham.
+The Parayanam is scheduled at Vasantha Mandapam, Tirumala, from November 28 to December 13, 2025.
+Ankurarpanam is planned the evening before, on November 27 from 7 PM to 8 PM at Dharmagiri Veda Vignana Peetham.

-What is the broader significance of Sundarakanda Parayanam?
+What is the focus of the Sundarakanda Parayanam?